citp/privacy-policy-historical/n/na/nat/nature.com.md

 We may use third-party web analytics services on our Site, like Webtrends and Google Analytics.
 These service providers help us analyse how users use our Site.
 The information collected for this purpose (including your IP address and other information collected by automated means) will be disclosed to or collected directly by these service providers.
 These service providers may retain and use anonymised, aggregated data collected from users of our Site in connection with their own businesses, including in order to improve their products and services.

 On the Site, we may collect information about your online activities for use in providing you with advertising about products and services tailored to your individual interests.
-This section of our Online Privacy Notice provides details and explains how to exercise your choices
+This section of our Online Privacy Notice provides details and explains how to exercise your choices.

 You may see certain ads on other websites based on your visits to our Site because we participate in advertising networks administered by third-party vendors, such as Google Adwords.
 Ad networks allow us to target our messaging to users considering demographic data, users' inferred interests and browsing context.
 These networks track your online activities over time by collecting information through automated means, including through the use of cookies, web server logs and web beacons.
 The networks use this information to show you advertisements that are tailored to your individual interests, to track your browser across multiple websites, and to build a profile of your web browsing.
 The information our ad network vendors collect includes information about your visits to websites that participate in the vendors' advertising networks, such as the pages or advertisements you view and the actions you take on the websites.
 This data collection takes place both on our Site and on third-party websites that participate in the ad networks.
 This process also helps us track the effectiveness of our marketing efforts.